koalamer/vsc-labeled-bookmarks/README.md

 The icon can be customized after creation.

 * The icon color can be chosen selected from a list using `ctrl+alt+b c`.
 You can define the elements of this list with the configuration option `labeledBookmarks.colors`.
 If it is not defined a default color set is used.
-* The vector icon letter / unicode icon character can be set via the `Bookmarks: set group icon text character` action which does not have an action key assignment by default.
-The restrictions on accepted vector icon letters do apply but unicode icons can be set freely.
-The preferred way to have regularly used icons is to set the `labeledBookmarks.unicodeMarkers` option as needed and use the shape selection action as described above.
+* The vector icon letter / unicode icon character can be set using `ctrl+alt+b ctrl+c`.
+The restrictions on accepted characters for vector icon letters do apply here too but for unicode icons anything can be set as an icon.
+(Note that not all unicode chars look the same on all platforms or work at all on all platforms.)

 ## Extension Settings